yuichielectric-enterprise/reading-times-to-azure/README.md

 # reading-time-app
 ## About
-The `reading-time-app` is a basic Java web application to demo a Java development stack using Java, [Maven](https://maven.apache.org/) and optional [IntelliJ](https://www.jetbrains.com/idea/) as Java code editor.
-The application simply lists a top 5 of favorite books.
-It uses [Thymeleaf](http://www.thymeleaf.org/) as template engine.
-The application does not use [Spring](https://spring.io/).
-Spring is a Java application framework that is used for most Java applications, but for this demo it would make the code unnecessary complex.
+The [reading-time-app](https://reading-time-app.herokuapp.com/) is a web application using Java and [Maven](https://maven.apache.org/).
+It lists a top 5 of favorite books.
+It was originally created to demo GitHub for Java development.
+The repository allows you to demonstrate GitHub with the following integrations:

-The following integrations are included:
+- It can be used with any editor including Java editors like [IntelliJ](https://www.jetbrains.com/idea/) or [Eclipse](https://eclipse.org/), [Atom](https://atom.io/) or editing directly using GitHub.
+- Demonstrate GitHub Flow by editing the [BookService.java](src/main/java/com/github/demo/service/BookService.java) class.
 - [Travis CI](https://travis-ci.com/) is used for Continuous Integration (CI).
 - A second bogus status check is added to demonstrate multiple status checks.
-- When Travis CI passes all tests documentation is generated and published to the `gh-pages` branch.
+- When Travis CI passes all tests [documentation](https://octodemo.com/pages/office-tools/reading-time-app/) is generated and published to the `gh-pages` branch.
-- A Checkstyle project report on coding style conventions is included as an example report in the documentation.
+- A [Checkstyle](https://octodemo.com/pages/office-tools/reading-time-app/checkstyle.html) project report on coding style conventions is included as an example report in the documentation.
 - [Heroku](https://dashboard.heroku.com/) is used to deploy the application when the branch is merged back to master and Travis CI passes all tests.

 The application is loosely based on the Heroku tutorial [Create a Java Web Application Using Embedded Tomcat](https://devcenter.heroku.com/articles/create-a-java-web-application-using-embedded-tomcat).
 It uses an embedded Tomcat servlet container.
 The project is structured as a standard Java Maven application: